aman4aug2011/virtualKeyboard/README.md

 # virtualKeyboard
-This program describes working of a virtual keyboard on Windows.
+This program implements working of virtual keyboard on Windows.
 The file uses C++11 features.

 Build: